Health Professions - Undergraduate Programs

 The Department Admissions Committee will give special consideration to the following candidates:

-Candidates holding foreign certificates will be considered on the basis of an average of the Psychometric exam and the matriculation certificate.
-They must have reached the necessary level in mathematics equivalent to at least 4 units on the Israeli matriculation with a grade of 70.
-Applicants with AP course units in mathematics whose registration is based on a U.S. High School Diploma and SAT scores (1270 at least in the verbal and math sections in the old exam or 1340 in the new exam) or ACT scores (at least 29 points) but do not attend the "Mechina," are required to contact the registration office in order to verify their eligibility to apply to Physical Therapy.
+Applicants with AP in mathematics whose registration is based on a U.S. High School Diploma and SAT scores (minimum 1270 in the verbal and math sections of the old exam or 1340 on the new exam) or ACT scores (minimum 29 points) must contact the registration office to verify their eligibility to apply to the Physical Therapy program.

 Health Regulations